Hullabaloo94/FamilyFortunes/README.md

 - The button will dynamically change to 'Send Points to [TEAM_NAME]' if the team names have been changed.

 ### Revealed Points:
-- Here shows how many points have been obtained during this round by getting correct answers.
+- Here shows how many points could be obtained during this round by getting correct answers.

 ### Team Scores:
 - Both teams scores are shown here.